Kyobinoyo/OpenshockPrefabs/README.md

 After that it should be where you want it to be.

 ## FAQ
+### Q: VRCFury is throwing some error.
+A: Make sure you have enough parameter memory slots free for the prefab you want to use.
+if this doesn't help contact me on the [Openshock Discord](https://discord.gg/OpenShock).

 ### Q: Why is ShockOsc not reacting to my Shocker being touched?
 A: First make sure [OSC](https://docs.vrchat.com/docs/osc-overview#how-do-i-use-it) is active, if that's not the problem, then is being funny VRChat when updating an Avatar, most of the time it does not update the parameters for OSC, to fix that go to ``C:\Users\%USERPROFILE%\AppData\LocalLow\VRChat\VRChat\OSC`` and delete the files there, it'll not damage your game after you change back in to your avatar it should generate new files with your parameters updated.